-4.4.3.
-Delay
+4.3.3 Delay

 Power savings never come for free.
 In the context of communication, this cost can be measured in delay.
 A sleep duration of any length will impose, on average, a delay of half the duration.
 This cost must be taken into consideration when deciding how much power management to use.
-In the context of a user that solely uses communication for e-mail, a sleep duration of 1 min is acceptable.
-In reality, many e-mail programs check mail on the order of every 5 min, and hence, such a sleep duration is more representative of the common e-mail user.
+In the context of a user that solely uses communication for email, a sleep duration of 1 minute is acceptable.
+In reality, many email programs check mail on the order of every 5 minutes, and hence, such a sleep duration is more representative of the common email user.
 In contrast, a user who is working jointly across the network or who is accessing web pages may not be willing to accept such delays.
 In these cases, the sleep durations should reflect the tolerance of the users to delays in receiving data.

 In the context of these experiments, we measure the communication delay in terms of additional transmission time per user data block at the base station.
 (We never queued data at the mobile machine.)
 We calculate this delay by determining the amount of time that the first message in the data block was delayed.
 Once the first message is sent, the rest will follow, and the delay to those messages will depend purely on how quickly the data can be transmitted.
 It is easy to show that the maximum additional delay imposed by our protocol on any data can never exceed the delay for the first packet, and hence, the numbers we present are a conservative estimate.
 We measure this delay by determining the time the transmission request was sent to the communication subsystem and the time when the data is finally sent.
 Since multiple transmission requests may queue up at the base station during large bursts of traffic, delays may be incurred even when no power management is used.
-Figure 16 shows the average added delay for a given sleep duration for the trace-based web patterns.
-As the user becomes more active, the average delay decreases due to the fact that the communication is suspended less often, allowing data transmissions to be sent back-to-back without extra delay.
+Figure 7 shows the average added delay for a given sleep duration for the WEB pattern.
+When no power management is used, the average added delay is approximately 1 second.
+This increases, as we would expect, with increased sleep duration.